The Jaket Foundation

 Based on documented patterns in the foundation's giving:

 • Strategic Grant Partners Network: As founding members of Strategic Grant Partners (a collaborative philanthropy for Massachusetts children and families), the Grosses are connected to other major donors in this network including Seth and Beth Klarman, Richard and Michelle Atchinson, Jonathon and Joanna Jacobson, and Niraj and Jill Shah.
-Organizations funded through Strategic Grant Partners may gain visibility.
+Organisations funded through Strategic Grant Partners may gain visibility.

 • Focus on Boston City Limits: The foundation "sticks almost exclusively to non-profits within the Boston city limits."
-According to Inside Philanthropy, "an athletic program for disadvantaged youth in the city has the best chance of getting noticed."
+According to Inside Philanthropy, "an athletic programme for disadvantaged youth in the city has the best chance of getting noticed."

 • Connection to Alma Maters: The couple supports their alma maters (University of Wisconsin connections noted), suggesting educational institutions with which they have personal connections may receive consideration.